Enemy at the doorstep

 Jozef Beck never persuaded Hitler to fight the USSR together

 Incidentally, even in the official doctrine of the Polish General Staff, approved in November 1938, it was quite specifically said:

 “The dismemberment of Russia lies at the heart of our policy in the East.
-Therefore, our possible position will be reduced to the following formula: who will specifically participate in the partition, and Poland should not remain passive at this wonderful historical moment. ...
+Therefore, our possible position will be reduced to the following formula: who will specifically take part in the partition, and Poland should not remain passive in this wonderful historical moment. ...
 The challenge is to prepare well in advance physically and spiritually.
 The main goal is to weaken, defeat and divide Russia. ”